rugema3/umuco/README.md

    python3 app.py
    ```

    This will start the API development server.
-You can access the API documentation at `http://127.0.0.1:5000/docs` (default port may vary).
+You can access the API documentation <a href="https://documenter.getpostman.com/view/25450358/2sA3Bn6CX2">here</a>`http://127.0.0.1:5000/docs` (default port may vary).

 **Contributing**